cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 The cookie commands chained off of `cy` are useful to use during your tests.
 Since it is a command, it can be chained onto other commands.
 Additionally, like other commands, it is asynchronous.

-`Cypress.Cookies` is a synchronous interface that allows you to do more than just clear cookies.
+`Cypress.Cookies` is a synchronous interface that allows you to do more than just get, set, or clear cookies.

 Typically you'd use `Cypress.Cookies` in hooks like `before`, `beforeEach`, `after`, and `afterEach`.